Großer Oscheniksee is a brutal climb (20%) in Austria

-Großer Oscheniksee is a high mountain reservoir at an elevation of 2.390m (7,841ft) above the sea level, located in Carinthia in Austria.
-It’s an epic, monster, killer climb with a gradient of 20% in some sections.
-It’s said to be one of the hardest climb of the Alps.
+Großer Oscheniksee is a high mountain reservoir at an elevation of 2.390m (7,841ft) above the sea level, located in the Austrian region of Carinthia.
+It’s an epic, monster, killer climb with a gradient of 20% in parts.

 Pic&Video: Gábor Györgyi

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.